neogeny/TatSu/docs/print_translation.rst

         def walk_SomeNode(self, node):
             with self.indent():
-                # ccontinue walking the tree
+                # continue walking the tree

 The ``self.print()`` method takes note of the current level of indentation, so